A Two-stage Optimization Method for Wide-range Single-electron Quantum Magnetic Sensing: Results

-To evaluate the performance of the proposed method, we use the same experiment platform as in \cite{bonato2016optimized}.
-While the readers can refer to \cite{bonato2016optimized} for full experiment details, a few notable information is listed below.
-The platform is a single spin system in a NV center with single-shot readout capability.
-The spin coherence time is $96 \mu$s.
-Every Ramsey measurement comes with a sensing time $\tau$ and a system overhead of $240 \mu$s which accounts for state preparation and readout overhead.
-The magnetic sensing task has a total time budget of $R_{\text{max}} = 22{,}000~\mu$s, which meets the real-time constraints of many applications such as geo-localization and medical diagnosis.
-The results presented in later sections follow the windowing approach in \cite{belliardo2024model}.
-This is to smooth out the variability in time consumption across individual Ramsey measurements.
-Specifically, the estimation values (or MSE) within a fixed time window of $500\,\mu\text{s}$ (or, the estimation for roughly 2-3 measurement outcomes) are averaged to yield a single representative point.
-The final partial window is excluded if it is less than $500~\mu$s.
+To evaluate the performance of the proposed method, we consider a single-spin system based on a NV center in diamond with single-shot readout capability~\cite{bonato2016optimized}.
+Key system parameters are summarized as follows.
+The spin coherence time is \( 96\,\mu\mathrm{s} \).
+Each Ramsey measurement includes a sensing time \( \tau \) and a system overhead of \( 240\,\mu\mathrm{s} \), which accounts for state preparation and readout.
+The total time budget for the magnetic sensing task is \( R_{\text{max}} = 22{,}000\,\mu\mathrm{s} \), consistent with the real-time constraints of applications such as geo-localization and medical diagnostics.
+The results presented in subsequent sections follow the windowing approach introduced in~\cite{belliardo2024model}.